 Byzantine-Robust Aggregation

-Byzantine-robust aggregation is a family of methods for combining model updates in distributed or federated learning when some participants may be faulty, compromised, strategically dishonest, or intentionally poisoning the training process.
+Byzantine-robust aggregation is a family of methods for combining model updates in distributed or federated learning when some participants may be faulty, compromised, strategically dishonest, colluding, or intentionally poisoning the training process.

 Definition

 Byzantine-robust aggregation is the design of a model-update aggregation rule that can still produce a useful global update when a bounded fraction of workers or clients send arbitrary bad updates.
-In distributed-systems language, "Byzantine" means a faulty participant may act adversarially, collude, lie about its update, or try to steer the model toward failure.
+In distributed-systems language, "Byzantine" means a faulty participant may act adversarially, collude, lie about its update, ignore the protocol, or try to steer the model toward failure.

-The term is most important in Federated Learning and distributed training.
+The term is most important in federated learning and distributed training.
 A simple federated average assumes broadly honest local updates.
-Byzantine-robust aggregation relaxes that assumption by using rules such as Krum, coordinate-wise median, trimmed mean, norm clipping, distance checks, or rejection of suspicious contributions before an update is applied.
-It is different from secure aggregation, which hides individual updates for privacy; robust aggregation tries to limit malicious influence.
+Byzantine-robust aggregation relaxes that assumption by using rules such as Krum, Multi-Krum, coordinate-wise median, trimmed mean, norm clipping, distance checks, contribution limits, or rejection of suspicious contributions before an update is applied.

 Snapshot